When moving to another Council district you must let the both Councils know.

 It is an offence not to comply with this requirement and an owner may receive an infringement notice (or may be prosecuted) for failing to comply.

-On receiving the information each Council will record the address changes and if the dog is currently registered, the new Council will issue a new disk or label for no charge.
+On receiving the information, each Council will record the address changes and if the dog is currently registered the new Council will issue a new disc or label at no charge.
 The existing registration will remain current until 30 June next when the registration expires.

 An owner of a dog that has been classified as dangerous under the Dog Control Act 1996 should note that the 'Dangerous' dog cannot be transferred to any other person without the consent of the Council in whose area the dog is to be kept.

 In the case of a dog leaving New Zealand, you should notify the Council before the dog leaves so that we can update our records.

 Transfer of dog from one address or district to another

 - Where the owner of any dog changes his or her address within the district of a territorial authority, he or she shall, within 14 days, give notice in writing of his or her change of address to the territorial authority.